Extraordinary 12-Day Self-Drive Tour of the Complete Ring Road of Iceland with National Parks

 In just under two weeks, you'll see the famous Golden Circle, the incredible Jokulsarlon glacier lagoon, all three of Iceland's national parks, the Eastfjords, West Iceland, and so much more.

-The beauty of this self-drive is that you are behind the wheel, so there are no tour guides, meeting points, or other groups to worry about.
-You go wherever you want, decide when you arrive, and when you leave.
-All the accommodation is set for full comfort.
+The beauty of this self-drive is that you're behind the wheel, so there are no tour guides, meeting points, or other groups to worry about.
+You go wherever you want, decide when you arrive and leave.
+All the accommodation is set for complete comfort.
 You will have ensuite bathrooms, and breakfast is always included.

 Many people visit Iceland to experience nature at its best.
-That's why you will receive a custom-made itinerary, listing places not known to many others, allowing you to truly immerse yourself in Iceland's untouched landscapes.
-You will receive this plan, sculpted by local experts, after you book.
+That's why you'll receive a detailed, custom-made itinerary listing places unknown to many others, allowing you to immerse yourself in Iceland's untouched landscapes.

 Day 1 - Arrival in Iceland and Exploring Reykjavik

-Once in Reykjavík, settle into your accommodation, and start to explore the city on foot.
-Check out the many boutiques, galleries, museums, restaurants, and bars, and see some architectural sights, such as the Harpa concert hall.
+If you have extra free time, there's still plenty to see and do in Reykjavik and the Reykjanes Peninsula.
+Once in Reykjavik, settle into your accommodation, and explore the city on foot.
+Check out the many boutiques, galleries, museums, restaurants, and bars.

 Day 2 - The Golden Circle Attractions

 Day two brings you to some of the best-known natural phenomena in Iceland on the Golden Circle route.